RajatWisdm/Engineering-Best-Practices/javascript.md

 ---
-JS is the best language -- Rajat Ganguly
+JS is the best language -- By Rajat Ganguly
 page: javascript
 title: JavaScript
 nav: JS